investindex/Fund/README.md

 Before accepting a job, you should inquire about the benefits offered.
 Health insurance, HSAs, and retirement plans have financial consequences that many people don't consider until after they've accepted a position.
 Differences in benefits can be as important as salary differences.
 You should find out:

-* Do they offer an HSA-eligible health plan?
-How much will your insurance premiums, deductible, and out-of-pocket max be?

-* What HSA administrator do they use?
-What are their fees, investment options, and other policies?

 * What is the employer retirement contribution policy?

 * What is the vesting schedule of employer retirement contributions?